cloudboot/storage-python-functions-template/README.md

 # storage-python-functions-template

-Python Cloud functions template for bucket as a trigger
+Python Cloud functions template for storage as a trigger